panzerdp/dmitripavlutin.com/content/posts/131-react-debounce-throttle/index.md

 Let's improve the process of filtering by applying `300ms` time debouncing to the `changeHandler` function.

-## 2. Debouncing a callback, first attempt
+## 2. Debouncing a callback, the first attempt

 To debounce the `changeHandler` function I'm going to use the `lodash.debounce` package.
 You can use any other library at your will, or even write the debounce function by yourself.